realtradam/ruby2d-camera-old/README.md

 # Ruby2D Camera Demo

+Controls:

+WASD to move character
+IJKL to switch camera into manual mode, and to move it around
+F to switch camera back into follow mode

+---

 I wanted to make a proof of concept to see how feasible it is to implement a camera system in Ruby2D.
 Turns out it is very feasible :D

 How it works: